KacosPro/bootscake/README.md

 ## Usage

 First of all you should load Bootstrap by your favorite method.
-Then you will need to modify your `src/View/AppView`.
+Then you will need to modify your `src\Controller\AppController.php`.

 ### Setup